WICG/turtledove/FLEDGE.md

 `generateBid()` has access to the `setBid(bids)` method.
-That takes the exact same types as the return values do, and is used as a fallback value in case `generateBid()` throws an exception.
+That takes the exact same types as the return values do, and is used as a fallback value in case `generateBid()` throws an exception or times out.
 Each call will overwrite the previously set value; if there is something wrong with the provided `bids` it will throw an exception and clear the fallback bid.
 In implementations supporting returning multiple bids, an array can be passed here as well.

 #### 3.3 Metadata with the Ad Bid